maximilianogobbo/landuseplanning/README.md

-# Demography
+# Land Use Planning

-In this stage of work, we carried out an exploratory analysis of Brazilian demographic data.
-The data used for the analysis were made available within the “demography” branch.
-For the code in the .rmd file to work, these files must be associated with the working directory.
-The two .rmd files refer to the same text, one in English, the other in Portuguese (Brazil).
+Repository created to make available the files associated with the Doctoral Thesis under development at the National Institute of Metrology, Quality and Technology (INMETRO).

+Each of the workflow steps is represented in one of the branches associated with the repository.